pyinstaller/pyinstaller/doc/source/Manual.rst

         hiddenimports = ['_proxy', 'utils', 'defs']

 ``excludedimports``
-    A list of module names (relative or absolute) that should *not* be part of the bundled app if they are only imported by the hooked module.
+    A list of absolute module names that should
+    *not* be part of the bundled app.
+    If an excluded module is imported only by the hooked module or one of its sub-modules, the excluded name and its sub-modules will not be part of the bundle.
-    (If they are explicitly imported by the source file, they will be kept.)
+    (If an excluded name is explicitly imported in the source file or some other module, it will be kept.)
     Several hooks use this to prevent automatic inclusion of the ``tkinter`` module.
 Example::

-        excludedimports = ['matplotlib']
+        excludedimports = [modname_tkinter]

 ``datas``
    A list of files to bundle with the app as data.